 - Preferred: Secondary or Post-Secondary teaching experience.

 - Required: Valid Class C Texas Driver's License with a three-year safe driving record.
-NATEF/ASE certifications (or proof of scheduled test date by hire date): G-1, A-1, A-4, and A-6.
+NATEF/ASE certifications (achieved on or before hire date): G-1, A-1, A-4, and A-6.

 KNOWLEDGE, SKILLS AND ABILITIES: